storizzi/Deep-Live-Cam-Mac-Installer/README.md

 ## Command-Line Options

 - **`--run`**: Skip setup and run the application only.
+- **`--experimental`**: When setting up and cloning, use the experimental branch - unstable but likely to have the latest fixes
 - **`--setup`**: Perform setup only, without running the application.
 - **`--nocam`**: Skip the camera access check and proceed with setup and running.
 - **`--cpu`**: Run the application using CPU only (no GPUs).